Bioconductor/bioc_git_transition/doc/scenario-6-abandon-changes.md

     HEAD is now at e02e4d8 version bump by bioc core
     ```

-    You will then need to push the changes to both, Github and Bioconductor repositories, if you intend to make them permanent, using:
+    You will then need to push the changes to both, GitHub and Bioconductor repositories, if you intend to make them permanent, using:

     ```
     git push -f origin
     git push -f upstream
     ```

-# Go Nuclear - Delete your local copy and Github repo, because nothing is working.
+# Go Nuclear - Delete your local copy and GitHub repo, because nothing is working.

-**CAUTION: These instructions comes with many disadvantages.
+**CAUTION: These instructions come with many disadvantages.
 You have been warned.**

 ## Steps:

 1. Delete your machines local repository, e.g., `rm -rf BiocGenerics`

-2. Delete (or rename) your Github repository.
+2. Delete (or rename) your GitHub repository.

 3. Start from [Scenario 1](scenario-1-svn-to-github.md).
-Make a new copy, and then [Scenario-3](scenario-3-pull-from-gitbioc-push-github.md)
+Make a new copy, and then [Scenario 3](scenario-3-pull-from-gitbioc-push-github.md)

-## Costs of going nuclear:
+## Disadvantages of going "nuclear":

-(There will be a holocaust)

-1. You will lose all your Github issues
+1. You will lose all your GitHub issues

-2. You will lose your custom collaborator settings in Github.
+2. You will lose your custom collaborator settings in GitHub.

 3. You have to start from scratch and redo everything related to this transition.